rust-lang/mdBook/book-example/src/cli/init.md

 The theme is selectively overwritten, this means that if you don't want to overwrite a specific file, just delete it and the default file will be used.

-## Not yet implemented

-In the future I would like `mdBook init` to be able to:

-- Generate files that are in `SUMMARY.md`.
-If the user has already created a `SUMMARY.md` file and added some entries but did not create the corresponding files, init command should create the files for him.